J4S0Nc/Useful.Utilities/Useful.Utilities/README.md

 ## Change Log
+#### v1.0.6
+Added extension methods for recursively iterating over XML documents and XML nodes Added extension method for name value collections to get items by name and default values Added extension method string.Contains that takes a comparison parameter and can ignore case

 #### v1.0.5
-Added WebBase class for building typed web clients Added XML to Markdown logic for documentation generation (See [./buildTools/XmlToMarkdown.cs])
+Added WebBase class for building typed web clients Added XML to Markdown logic for documentation generation (See [Build Toolds](./buildTools/XmlToMarkdown.cs))

 #### v1.0.4
 Enhanced Default extension method, Support for more types including nullables